Pomax/node-flickrapi/README.md

-Add these variables to your environment, or put them in an `.env` file for use with `habitat` or the like, or put them straight into your source code to use the FlickrAPI:
+Add these variables to your environment, or put them in an `.env` file for use with `habitat` or the like, or put them straight into your source code to use the flickrapi:

 ```
 var FlickrOptions = {